How to Close on Your New House, Quickly

 This includes your bank statements, credit history, credit score, income verification, social security number, past addresses, paystubs, tax returns, and information regarding other loans taken out in your name.

-Schedule the inspection as soon as possible
+Schedule the Inspection as Soon as Possible

 A home inspection is one of the most important parts of the closing process.
-During an inspection, a licensed professional will go through the property and walk around the outside of the home to provide you with an official report of the home’s current condition.
+During an inspection, a licensed professional will go through the property and walk around the outside of the home to provide you with an official report of the home’s current condition./p>

 The report will include details regarding any damages, necessary repairs, and the state of features such as the structural integrity, gas, water lines, and HVAC systems.